Programmes

 • Secondary IV EST (Environmental and Technology) Science

-• Secondary IV SO (Science Option) Math
+• Secondary IV SN (Science Option) Math

 • Secondary IV: History of Quebec and Canada